agda/agda/doc/user-manual/tools/command-line-options.rst

 .. option:: --no-main

-     Do not treat the requested module as the main module of a program when compiling.
+     Do not treat the requested/current module as the main module of a program when compiling.

+     Pragma option since 2.5.3.

+.. option:: --main

+     .. versionadded:: 2.6.4

+     Default, opposite of :option:`--no-main`.

 .. option:: --with-compiler={PATH}